 - Obtain and install a copy of Cortex XSOAR.
 If you are not a Partner, you can obtain the Community Edition here.
 Installation instructions are available here.

-- (for Integrations) API or SDK access to your product or solution you want to integrate with.
+- (only if you are integrating with an external API) Make sure you have API or SDK access to the product or solution you want to integrate with.

-If you are a Technology Partner, make sure that you also:
+If you are or want to become a Technology Partner, make sure that you also:

 - Read the Become a Technology Partner page and follow the steps to sign up and sign the agreements.